tw-in-js/twind/documentation/presets.md

 next: ./integrations.md
 ---

-The [Twind package](./packages/twind) does not include any utilities — all utilities are provided via presets or user configuration.
+The [Twind core package](./packages/@twind/core) does not include any utilities — all utilities are provided via presets or user configuration.

 The most common task of a preset is to add custom [rules](./rules) and [variants](./variants).